UM-LPM/GIANT/paper/paper.md

 # Included problem domains

 The platform includes a set of predefined problem domains, ranging from single-agent to multi-agent scenarios, to facilitate the development of custom problem domains.
-These problem domains are structured as game-based environments, where agents operate under the control of AI-driven decision-making models.
+These problem domains are structured as game-based environments where agents operate under the control of AI-driven decision-making models.

 The platform currently supports the following problem domains: Collector, RoboStrike, Soccer, and BombClash.
-Within these environments, agents can be controlled using a variety of AI controllers, including custom scripts, Behavior Trees (BTs) [@isla2022bts] and Artificial Neural Networks (ANNs) [@richards1998ANNs].
+Within these environments, agents can be controlled using a variety of AI controllers, including custom scripts, Behavior Trees (BTs) [@isla2022bts], and Artificial Neural Networks (ANNs) [@richards1998ANNs].
 Additionally, the platform features a Manual Controller, which allows for direct user input by functioning as a custom script that processes player commands.

-- Collector (see \autoref{fig:collector}) is a single-agent environment, inspired by ML-Agents' Food Collector [@juliani2020MlAgents], where agents navigate a map to collect scattered resources while avoiding obstacles.
+- Collector (see \autoref{fig:collector}) is a single-agent environment inspired by ML-Agents' Food Collector [@juliani2020MlAgents], where agents navigate a map to collect scattered resources while avoiding obstacles.
 The goal is to optimize movement efficiency and maximize resource collection within a given time frame.

   ![Collector problem domain.\label{fig:collector}](/docs/images/collectorProblemDomain/collector_problem_domain_main.png){ width=40% }

-- RoboStrike (see \autoref{fig:robostrike}) is a multi-agent combat simulation, inspired by Robocode [@nelson2024Robocode], where agents are represented as tanks and placed in a strategic battle arena.
+- RoboStrike (see \autoref{fig:robostrike}) is a multi-agent combat simulation inspired by Robocode [@nelson2024Robocode], where agents are represented as tanks and placed in a strategic battle arena.
 Agents must navigate obstacles, track opponents, and employ efficient attack and evasion strategies to survive and eliminate opponents.

   ![RoboStrike problem domain.\label{fig:robostrike}](/docs/images/robostrikeProblemDomain/robostrike_problem_domain_main.png){ width=40% }